Cannabis in the United Kingdom: Public opinion

-A report conducted between 24 February and 14 March 2022 by Hanway and Savanta ComRes interviewed a nationally representative sample of 9,043 adults aged over 18 in several European countries, including the UK, regarding cannabis legalisation.
-55% of UK respondents reported to be in favour of legal and regulated cannabis sales to over-18s, while 27% of UK respondents reported to be opposed and 16% stated neither support nor oppose.
-Of the 8 European countries surveyed in France, Germany, Italy, Spain, Netherlands, Portugal, Switzerland, and the UK, 55% overall reported to be in favour of legal and regulated cannabis sales to over-18s.
+A survey conducted by Hanway and Savanta ComRes between 24 February and 14 March 2022 interviewed a nationally representative sample of 9,043 adults aged 18 and over across several European countries, including the United Kingdom.
+Among UK respondents, 55% supported legal and regulated cannabis sales to adults aged 18 and over, 27% were opposed, and 16% expressed neither support nor opposition.
+Across all eight European countries surveyed (France, Germany, Italy, Spain, the Netherlands, Portugal, Switzerland, and the United Kingdom) 55% of respondents supported legal and regulated cannabis sales to people over 18.

-A poll of 2,533 adults conducted in 2025 by YouGov also showed that 55% of the adults surveyed support some form of cannabis reform.
-33% of those asked supported continued criminalisation while 12% answered don't know.
+A poll of 2,533 adults conducted in 2025 by YouGov also showed that 55% of the adults surveyed supported some form of cannabis reform.
+33% of those asked supported continued criminalisation while 12% answered they didn't know.